RcppCore/rcpp-gallery/about.md

-The source code for this website and all of the examples within it is available [here]({{ site.repo }}) (the pages for individual examples also include a link to their source code).
+The source code for this website and all of the examples within it is available [here]({{ site.repo }}) (the pages for individual articles also include a link to their source code).